Affectionately known as the Apple Isle, Australia's smallest state, Tasmania, also holds some of the country’s biggest surprises.

 Enthralling history, pristine beaches and a thriving foodie scene, coupled with renowned wineries and teeming wildlife, make Tasmania an enriching state to explore.

 Located 150 miles south of the mainland, the island’s capital, Hobart, is both a time capsule of its colonial past and a beacon of contemporary culture.
 Built around the mouth of the Derwent River and first established in 1804, the European settlement is Australia’s second oldest city behind Sydney.

 Evidence of Hobart’s pioneering heritage is immediately obvious to visitors who are struck by its distinctive Georgian architecture, delightful sandstone buildings and its showpiece street; Salamanca Place.

-This stretch of two and three-story warehouses, first built during the heady days of the whaling industry, today mark the focal point of activity in Hobart.
+This stretch of two and three-storey warehouses, first built during the heady days of the whaling industry, today mark the focal point of activity in Hobart.
 Lined with restaurants, cafés, galleries and designer shops, Saturdays see this stunning street closed to vehicles and transformed into one of Australia’s best markets.
-The colorful collection of more than 300 clothing, craft and artisan food stalls paying homage to all that’s great about Tasmania.
+The colourful collection of more than 300 clothing, craft and artisan food stalls paying homage to all that’s great about Tasmania.

 The area surrounding Salamanca Markets is ideal for immersing yourself deeper into the history of this southern Australian capital.